WDAM-TV: Newscasts

 Since WDAM is the only local television station to offer the most newscasts, it has traditionally been a ratings powerhouse.
 As a semi-satellite of Jackson's WJTV, rival CBS affiliate WHLT provides local coverage.
 WHLT airs a 30-minute local newscast weeknights at 10 p.m.
-In addition, the only other newscast simulcasted on WHLT is WJTV's weekday morning show.
+In addition, the only other newscast simulcast on WHLT is WJTV's weekday morning show.
 WLOX in Biloxi, also owned by Gray Television, shares resources with WDAM.

 With the addition of ABC network programming on WDAM-DT2, simulcasts of some local newscasts from the main channel are included on its schedule.
 More specifically, this includes the entire weekday morning show as well as weeknight broadcasts at 5 and 10.
 An exclusive newscast airs weeknights at 6:30 on WDAM-DT2.
 Weekend simulcasts include Saturdays at 6 p.m. and both nights at 10.
 With the simulcasts, however, there can be delays and/or preemptions on one programming service due to network obligations.
 WDAM's half-hour early afternoon newscast at noon and weeknight 6 p.m. newscast are not seen on the second subchannel.

-On September 10, 2012, WDAM became the first television station in the Pine Belt to broadcasts its newscasts in high definition.
+On September 10, 2012, WDAM became the first television station in the Pine Belt to broadcast its newscasts in high definition.
 This included a new set and weather center, along with HD versions of its graphics.